List of The Lion King (franchise) characters: Irwin

-Irwin (voiced by Charlie Adler) is a clumsy, accident-prone penguin with a green scarf and a brown hat.
-Timon and Pumbaa befriend him at a boat stop in Antarctica when they see that he has two extra tickets for the duo to get on the ship.
-When Irwin leaves his home with the duo, it is shown that he has obviously injured all of his penguin "friends", as they are all seen wearing bandages.
-Timon dislikes Irwin's clumsiness and tries to get rid of him by tricking him into playing a game of Hide-and-Seek.
-Irwin accidentally causes the boat to sink and Timon and Pumbaa run into him on an island.
-Timon confronts the penguin and he tricks him into playing another game and Irwin accidentally causes the island to sink.
+Irwin (voiced by Charlie Adler) is a good-hearted yet accident-prone and clumsy penguin who loves making new friends.
+Timon and Pumbaa meet and befriend him at a boat stop in Antarctica when they see that he has two extra tickets for the duo to get on the ship.
+When Irwin leaves his home with the duo, it is shown that he has obviously injured all of the members of his penguin rookery, which is why none of his old friends were willing to join him on the trip.
+Because of Irwin's clumsiness, Timon tries various attempts to get rid of him, including pretending to play a game of hide-and-seek and a new game called "get lost", though these backfire as they get Irwin to accidentally cause the boat and the island to sink.

-Irwin meets Timon and Pumbaa again at a Hakuna Matata Megamall.
-Due to his clumsiness, Timon and Pumbaa try to avoid him by hiding in various stores.
-Irwin appears in two episodes: "Frantic Atlantic" and "Shopping Mauled".
+In his second appearance, Irwin reunites with Timon and Pumbaa at the Hakuna Matata Megamall, a newly-built shopping mall in the jungle.
+Due to his accident-prone and clumsy nature, Timon and Pumbaa try to avoid him by hiding in various stores, while Irwin gives chase as he tries to ask them a question, which is if they've seen his car.

 Toucan Dan

-Toucan Dan (voiced by Jeff Bennett) is a dangerously clever criminal mastermind lying toucan who wears a red fez.
+Toucan Dan (voiced by Jeff Bennett) is a dangerously clever toucan who is a criminal mastermind.
 He is a convincing liar and impersonator and would also do anything to get away with his crimes, including getting someone else in trouble.
 In his debut, "I Don't Bolivia", he keeps tricking Timon into freeing him from his cage.
-Later in the episode, while Timon impersonates Toucan Dan to not be in trouble with the police, Toucan Dan impersonates Timon and this makes Pumbaa have to decide which one is the real Timon.
+Later in the episode, Timon impersonates Toucan Dan to not get in trouble with the police, thus Vulture Police saw him disguising as Toucan Dan and then Toucan Dan impersonates Timon and this makes Pumbaa have to decide which one is the real Timon.
+Toucan Dan is also shown to know sign language, as he uses it to trick Timon into thinking he's Santa Claus.

-Toucan Dan makes his second and final appearance in "Alcatraz Mataz", in which he frames Timon and Pumbaa for stealing a train car full of beak polish and the police throw them in jail.
-Angry, Timon and Pumbaa escape to catch the toucan and make him tell the truth.
+Toucan Dan makes his second and final appearance in "Alcatraz Mataz", in which he frames Timon for committing a crime of stealing a train car full of beak polish and the police throw him and Pumbaa in prison.
+In order to clear Timon's name, Timon and Pumbaa escape to catch Toucan Dan and make him confess and admit his crime.
+Later, before long, the Vulture Police showed up and found out the truth.
+So they arrest Toucan Dan instead, much to Timon & Pumbaa's relief and their names are officially cleared.
+However, they still arrest Timon and Pumbaa for escaping prison when they told them not to, no matter if they were framed or not.